This 24-Minute Money Challenge is Perfect For People Stuck at Home

 You could have an error on it that’s unknowingly holding you back.
 (One out of five reports do, according to a study from the FTC.)

-Now that you’ve got some extra time on your hands, take a look with a free website called Credit Sesame.
+Now that you’ve got some extra time on your hands, take a look with this free website.
 It’ll show you your credit score and help you detect any errors.
 If you find one?
-Credit Sesame will even help you dispute it.
+It will even help you dispute it.